unicorn-bi/Unicorn-BCI-Core-Recorder/README.md

 <img src="./img/rec5.png" alt="drawing" width="500"/><br/>
 </p>

 Acquisition parameters can be modified in the acquisition dialog.
-It is possible to include or exclude Battery Level, Counter, Validation Indicator or Timing from data acquisition.
+It is possible to include or exclude Battery Level, Counter, Validation Indicator, Timing or Saturation Flags from data acquisition.
 Included signals will be written to files and network streams if enabled.

 The default order is: